sustainable disinfection laundry process based on peracetic acid and hydrogen peroxide

 Textile and laundry

 Hydrogen peroxide is the bleaching agent of choice for the treatment of natural and synthetic fibers such as cotton, wool, rayon, silk, linen and viscose.
-The high concentration of H2O2 in PERACLEAN® PAA provides the desired bleaching effect on textiles.
-The use of hydrogen peroxide not only provides a high level of brightness, but also preserves the mechanical properties of the fibers.
-Peracetic acid is used for disinfection and as a bleaching agent in industrial laundries such as hospitals, hotels and restaurants.
+The use of H2O2 not only provides a high level of brightness, but also preserves the mechanical properties of the fibers.
+Peracetic acid is used for disinfection and as a bleaching agent in industrial laundries.

 The use of hydrogen peroxide allows not only a high degree of brightness, but also preserves the mechanical properties of the fibers.
 Similar to pulp bleaching, this process takes place in an alkaline environment.
 The bleaching liquors have to be stabilized to prevent decomposition reactions due to the presence of trace metals such as copper, iron and manganese, which can often be found in fibers or in water.

-Cotton is the main fiber bleached today.
-Practically all cotton produces nowadays is bleached.
-About 80-90% of all cotton fabrics are bleached with hydrogen peroxide.
-Typically, bleaching with 0.3-0.6wt% solutions of hydrogen peroxide at a pH of 10.5-11.5 is carried out for 1-3 hours at a temperature of 90-95 °C. In the past, sodium hypochlorite was commonly used for cotton bleaching.
-Hypochlorite bleach was, however, abandoned because of high fiber damage and technical difficulties.
+Practically all cotton produced nowadays is bleached and about 80-90% of all cotton fabrics are bleached with hydrogen peroxide.
+Typically, bleaching with 0.3-0.6 wt% solutions of H2O2 at a pH of 10.5-11.5 is carried out for 1-3 hours at a temperature of 90-95 °C. In the past, sodium hypochlorite was commonly used for cotton bleaching but it was abandoned because of high fiber damage and technical difficulties.

 For textile and color safe bleaching Evonik recommends using HYPROX® hydrogen peroxide products.
 For specific requirements we can recommend further grades on request.